zenphporg/obsidian/README.md

 - PHP 8.4 or higher
 - Laravel 12.0 or higher
-- A CCBill and/or SegPay merchant account
+- A CCBill merchant account (SegPay support coming soon)

 ## Installation